 California Is Very Expensive

 California is very expensive, and even if you try to control the cost, it will require you to reach deep into your pocket.
 It is definitely worth traveling by car.
-Not only does this way of wandering give you a greater experience of the country, renting and petrol are also cheap – for the feeling: a 14-day rental of a middle-class SUV cost us € 600 and petrol € 0.8 per liter.
+Not only does this way of wandering give you a greater experience of the country, renting and petrol are also cheap – for the feeling: a 14-day rental of a middle-class SUV costs us € 600 and petrol € 0.8 per liter.
 Accommodation prices are highly dependent on the location and quality of accommodation.
-We deducted an average of 150 to 250 euros per night for a 3- to 4-star double room, and in many places only for bed and breakfast.
+We deducted an average of 150 to 250 euros per night for a 3- to 4-star double room and, in many places, only for a bed and breakfast.

 Money Is the Holy Ruler

 But how quickly we also realized that not all gold really shines?
 To our rented apartment, which was just a shot from the headquarters of the world multinationals Twitter and AirB&B, we had to literally make our way down a homeless street full of tents and, at night, bonfires in the middle of the roads where the hypothermic homeless people try to warm themselves.
 The landlord immediately rushed to apologize that a fifth of all U.S. homeless people are housed in California.
 Presumably, they receive significant financial support from the local government.
 Unfortunately, many of them are adolescents who have fled from home.
 Even more, they are veterans of various U.S. wars.
 The state has abolished social assistance for them, and many also suffer from various mental illnesses.

 One of the Most Expensive Real Estate Markets